AlphaAssay $ test my signal

 3 — The pre-registration test

 The strongest test costs one week: have the provider commit their next ten calls in advance, sealed with a public timestamp, then score them strictly on what happened afterwards.
 Any provider with a real edge profits from this test — it is the cheapest credibility they will ever buy.
 Refusal is information.
-(This is what pre-registration automates: a tamper-proof seal, then forward evaluation on post-cutoff data only.)
+(AlphaAssay pre-registration records an operator-published chained commitment, then evaluates post-cutoff data; independent timestamp trust requires an external anchor.)

 4 — The placebo test

 Take the provider's fills and race them against random entries with the same trading profile — same frequency, same holding period, same instruments.
 If random twins do as well, the timing added nothing and you are paying for coin flips with confidence.
-This is gate 3 of the battery: every submitted signal races 500 matched placebos, and the percentile is in the verdict.
+When the gauntlet's placebo stage is included, it runs the requested/configured placebo count within the runtime bounds and reports the resulting percentile; that percentile belongs to that requested gauntlet execution.

 5 — The cost test